PaddleOCR-VL Usage Tutorial¶

 Want to quickly experience PaddleOCR-VL:

 If you wish to quickly experience the inference effects of PaddleOCR-VL, please read 1.
 Environment Preparation and 2.
-Quick Start.
+Quick Start, or the corresponding chapters in documentation for other hardware.

 -